 Imagine…You get in your pajamas, ready for a good night sleep.
 It’s been a long, exhausting day and you want nothing more than to crawl into bed, put on your CPAP mask, and start counting the sheep.
 Sounds fantastic doesn’t it?
 Now, imagine that same scenario, but with some bacteria, mold and germs that are catching some zzz’s with you inside your CPAP equipment.
 Yuck!
 Not as appealing anymore now is it?
 This is where the Soclean and VirtuCLEAN sanitizers come into play.
 No matter the time of year, CPAP masks and machines are playgrounds for such nasty things that can cause a panic to your immune system.

-As a CPAP user, it is crucial that you stay up-to-date with the cleaning and maintenance of your machine, mask and other supplies.
+As a CPAP user, it is crucial that you stay up-to-date with the cleaning and maintenance of your machine, mask and other supplies (such as machine supplies).
 By doing so, you will help to prevent bacteria and mold from forming inside your equipment which could lead to infections such as upper respiratory infection.
 Having sleep apnea is enough of a hassle, the last thing you want to happen is a lovely respiratory infection to go along with your nightly struggle to breath while you sleep.
 Please, take my advice…be diligent in the care of your CPAP supplies…

 The SoClean and VirtuCLEAN by VirtuOX are two leading products in the CPAP world when it comes to cleaning your equipment.
 They use what is called “activated oxygen” or “ozone” to completely clean the inner-workings of your CPAP mask, hose, and reservoir.
 “Ozone” is a gas with 3 oxygen molecules that has natural oxidizing properties, which makes it a natural disinfectant.
 This process is also used in such things like water purification, produce handling, hotel housekeeping, and hospital sanitation.
 Above all, you no longer need to dump your mask, hose and water chamber into a sink-full of soapy water to clean them, a task I think every CPAP user can say was time-consuming and a pain in the rear.
-Each product has its perks, but both get the job done, and leave you with a freshly cleaned CPAP system.
+Each product has its perks, but both get the job done, and leave you with a freshly cleaned CPAP system and work with some of the most popular masks on the market such as the AirFit P10, Simplus Full Face Mask, Comfortgel Blue Nasal Mask, and the new DreamWear Full Face Mask.

-The SoClean is the bigger of the two devices, but also comes in a travel size, the SoClean 2 Go (That is also bigger than the VirtuCLEAN).
+The SoClean is the bigger of the two devices, but also comes in a travel size, the SoClean 2 Go (That is also bigger than the VirtuCLEAN) for when you are on the go.
 The full-size version requires a plug, whereas the SoClean 2 Go runs off AA batteries.
 The SoClean can clean your entire CPAP system at once, including the headgear for your mask!
 The unit connects with all types of PAP equipment.
-Adapters are sold for CPAP, Bi-PAP, BPAP, and VPAP machines.
+Adapters are sold for CPAP, Auto (APAP), Bi-PAP, BPAP, and VPAP machines.
 You place your mask inside the machine with the hose hooked up as if you were to use it, while also having the hose hooked up to your machine.

 The SoClean pumps the ozone through the entire system, and in 5-15 minutes your mask is sanitized.
 They also require that you leave the set-up alone for an additional 2 hours to allow the entire process to complete.
 This allows the CPAP user to begin the cleaning process in the morning after waking up, and leave the SoClean to do its job while you go on with your day.
 Then, when you are ready for that rejuvenating night’s rest…your CPAP mask and water chamber are ready to go.
 Another cool feature is being able to “set” the SoClean to begin the cleaning process every day at the same time.